Skip to main content

 This means that in chats where your domain was used as a source, the AI pulled an average of 0.8 different pages (URLs) from it.
 Indicating reliance, not just a one-off mention.

 Citation Rate measures the average number of times a specific source is explicitly cited within AI responses.
 This metric indicates how often AI models find your content relevant enough to reference multiple times.
-Multiple citations in a single response indicate that AI models find your content highly relevant and trustworthy for the topic being discussed.
+Multiple citations in a single response indicate that AI models consider your content highly relevant and trustworthy for the topic at hand.
 The citation rate is calculated over your selected timespan as: Citation Rate (Domain) = Total citations of that Domain / Total responses where Domain was used as a source For example:

-• If your domain was used as a source in 40 AI responses, and from those responses, the content from your domain was cited a total of 60 times, the citation rate would be 1.5 (60 / 40)
+• If your domain was used as a source in 40 AI responses, and from those responses, the content from your domain was cited a total of 60 times, a citation rate of 1.5 (60 / 40)

 Meaning that every time your domain is used as a source, the AI cites its content an average of 1.5 times per response, suggesting high content authority and consistency.